- What Is Microsoft’s WWA Host (or Windows Application Host)?

 - Type “System Restore” into the Search box and hit Enter.

-- Click the System Restore option from the search results.
+- Click the “Create a restore point” option from the search results.

 - Enter the admin password (if required).